Kelly Clarkson Honors Black Lives Matter Protestors With Latest Kellyoke Cover

 The video ended with a black-and-white shot of a sign with the words “No justice no peace” written on it placed on the ground.

-Plenty of fans shared their thoughts on social media, where many viewers praised Kelly for her heartfelt cover.
+Plenty of fans shared their thoughts on social media, with many viewers praising Kelly for her heartfelt cover.

 “That was such a great song!
 Kelly nailed it! #StartTheConversation #BlackLivesMatter,” one fan tweeted.

 “This is why I love Kelly Clarkson…her covers are EPIC!!
-One of my favorite U2 songs and the emotion she brought made me shed a tear,” another said.
+One of my favorite U2 songs and the emotion she brought made me shed a tear,” another remarked.

-“She’s got one great voice… and she’s singing live y’all … plus the video footage of the #BLM protesters are worth the view alone… Bravo #KellyClarkson,” a third person tweeted.
+“She’s got one great voice… and she’s singing live y’all … plus the video footage of the #BLM protesters are worth the view alone… Bravo #KellyClarkson,” wrote a third person.

 Kelly — who’s been very vocal about the protests on social media — regularly performs covers on her talk show and usually kicks things off with the performance segment, which she calls Kellyoke.